Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/gcs.md

   - **GCS Bucket Region**
   - **HMAC Key Access ID**
     - See [this](https://cloud.google.com/storage/docs/authentication/managing-hmackeys) on how to generate an access key.
 For more information on hmac keys please reference the [GCP docs](https://cloud.google.com/storage/docs/authentication/hmackeys)
-    - We recommend creating an Hero Pixel-specific user or service account.
+    - We recommend creating an HeroPixelspecific user or service account.
 This user or account will require the following permissions for the bucket:
       ```
       storage.multipartUploads.abort
       storage.multipartUploads.create